WRLC Handbook

 303 Health and Dental Insurance

-The WRLC's health and dental insurance plans provide full time employees and their dependents access to medical and dental insurance benefits from the date of hire.
+The WRLC's health and dental insurance plans provide employees who work over 30 hours per week and their dependents access to medical and dental insurance benefits from the date of hire.
 The WRLC pays 80% of the monthly premium for single coverage of the employee, and 65% for employees electing coverage other than single.
 The remaining 20% and 35% respectively, are the employee’s responsibility and may be paid through pre-tax salary reduction.
 Details of the health insurance plan and costs are described in the Summary Plan Description, which will be provided in advance of enrollment to eligible employees.
 Contact the Director of Finance & Administration for more information about health insurance benefits.

 Details of the health insurance plan and costs are described in the Summary Plan Description, which will be provided in advance of enrollment to eligible employees.
 Contact the Director of Finance & Administration for more information about health insurance benefits.